pipoprods/docker-compose.nvim/README.md

 - start them when entering a directory with a `docker-compose` configuration
 - stop them when leaving a directory with a `docker-compose` configuration

+Containers are started through `podman-compose` if available, `docker-compose` otherwise.

 ## Installation

 [lazy.nvim](https://github.com/folke/lazy.nvim):